felipecsl/QuickReturn/README.md

     // Attach a QuickReturnAttacher, which takes care of all of the hide/show functionality.
     // You can optionally pass a position argument (defaults to POSITION_TOP). quickReturnAttacher = new QuickReturnAttacher(listView, quickReturnTarget);

+    // If you need to add an OnScrollListener to the listView, this is the correct
+    // way to do so.
+    // You have to add it on the QuickReturnAttacher instead
+    // of adding on the listView directly. quickReturnAttacher.addOnScrollListener(this);
 }
 ```